Can Birth Control Support Mental Health?

 You bet it can!

-You might already know that in addition to preventing unintended pregnancy, birth control can do a lot of wonderful things for your body (like reducing your chances of developing ovarian cysts or uterine cancer, as well as improving acne and making your period less painful).
+You might already know that in addition to preventing pregnancy, birth control can do a lot of wonderful things for your body (like reducing your chances of developing ovarian cysts or uterine cancer, as well as improving acne and making your period less painful).
 But did you know birth control can also support your mental health?
 Here’s how.
 For answers to specific questions about birth control as it relates to your mental health, make an appointment to visit a provider at your nearest The Right Time health center.

 1. It can give you a sense of control